Webezy-io/webezyio/README.md

 ## Quick Start

-> __Note:__ Please refer to [CLI docs](https://www.webezy.io/docs/cli) for any question you got, also make sute to use the CLI help `webezy --help` should give you an additional information on every command you may possibly run
+> __Note__ Please refer to [CLI docs](https://www.webezy.io/docs/cli) for any question you got, also make sute to use the CLI help `webezy --help` should give you an additional information on every command you may possibly run

 To create a new webezy.io project run the following command:
 ```sh
 webezy new <YourProject>
 ```
-> __Note:__ you can create a new project based on template to get started quickly
+> __Note__ you can create a new project based on template to get started quickly
 ```sh
 wz n <YourProject> --template @webezyio/Sample
 ```